Areas of Expertise

 Dinsmore, D. L., & Wilson, H. E. (2016).
 Student participation in assessment: Does it influence self-regulation?
 In G. T. L. Brown & L. R. Harris (Eds.), Handbook of Social and Human Conditions in Assessment.
 New York: Routledge.

 Fox, E., & Dinsmore, D. L. (2016).
 Teachers and domain-specific motivation.
 In K. Wentzel and G. Ramani (Eds.), Social influences on social-emotional, motivation, and cognitive outcomes in school contexts.
-Routledge.
+New York: Routledge.

 Refereed Journal Articles